belyseing/my-first-project/README.md

-# The project is called "KigaliCountgit "
+# The project is called "KigaliCount"

 This project is about counting people located in Kigali.